spissvinkel/examples/02-2d-graphics-01/README.md

 $ ./build.sh
 ```

-(The `build.sh` is a bash script, so if you are on Windows it is probably easiest to use Git Bash which you may have
+(`build.sh` is a bash script, so if you are on Windows it is probably easiest to use Git Bash which you may have
 installed already as it comes bundled with [Git for Windows](https://git-scm.com/downloads))